glmanhtu/predis-cache/README.md

 =========================================
 Simple Wordpress plugin to manage cache in Redis

+This project are under development, if you are interested with this project, please contributing

 ##Features

 *	Support clean cache of home page when we have new post